spacepy/spacepy/Doc/source/configuration.rst

 If you change the default location, make sure you add the environment variable ``$SPACEPY`` to your ``.cshrc, .tcshrc,`` or ``.bashrc`` script.

+This directory contains the configuration file and also SpacePy-related data, which can be updated with :func:`~spacepy.toolbox.update`.

 Available configuration options
 ===============================